 Presenting scholars so far include Florida International University English Professor Heather Russell (Miami), a Zora Neale Hurston scholar, Grammy Museum Director and music historian Robert Santelli (Los Angeles), Bob Devin Jones, Langston Hughes scholar and chautauquan, and Phyllis McEwen (Tampa), Zora Neale Hurston chautauquan.

-In addition to attending daily lectures and panel discussions, participants will attend special evening keynote presentations, view documentaries and Hollywood films, explore art and music, and share ways of teaching the humanities through the lens of sports.
+In addition to attending daily lectures and panel discussions, participants will attend special evening keynote presentations, view documentaries and Hollywood films, and share ways of teaching the Harlem Renaissance in the classroom.

 The online application deadline is April 1, 2015.
 Click here to apply online (you will create an account in our online application system – click here for instructions about creating an account), or contact the Idaho Humanities Council with other questions at (208) 345-5346, or email@example.com.

 Before creating an account, you can access the instructions via a link in the gray box on the login page.
 (Hint: The organization is your school information; teachers applying as individuals for teacher institutes may leave the tax id box blank.
 The personal contact section is your home information.
 The personal email will be your login and will be IHC’s method to contact you, so be sure to use an email address you have access to year-round.)
 If you have other questions, don’t hesitate to contact IHC.
 REMINDER: If you have applied to IHC since 2011, you have already created an account in our online system.
 DO NOT CREATE ANOTHER ACCOUNT.
 You will login with your email address and password.
 If you have forgotten this login information, contact firstname.lastname@example.org.